 No animal was "safe" and harvested fields would be combed again and yet again for any remaining vegetables.

 At the same time there was a severe lack of coal for heating.
 Everything capable of being used as fuel was taken, people would walk for hours to find trees that still had branches.
 Others would wait for a train or truck with a load of coal to stop, and then rush to steal as much as they could before risking being caught.

 The only thing which existed in abundance was hardship.

-Although Archbishop Frings did add that whatever was taken had to be replaced or reimbursed as soon as possible.
+Although Archbishop Frings did add that whatever was taken had to be replaced, or reimbursed, as soon as possible.

-Many farmers and owners of Schrebergarten took unfair advantage of this, as did some occupation troops, while black-marketeers and speculators took whatever they could of what was available, but for the people the most important thing was survival.
+Many farmers and owners of Schrebergarten took unfair advantage of this, as did some occupation troops, while black-marketeers and speculators took whatever they could of what was available.
+But for the people the most important thing was survival.

 April 1947 spring finally arrived, and with it an end to the bitter cold, but not to the hunger.
 The situation improved but the harvest failed again that year and food shortages continued until the summer of 1948.

-Allied restrictions on German steel and coal production, and to where it was allowed to be delivered, had led to the situation of Western European nations with food they wanted to trade in exchange not being given permission to do so.
+Allied restrictions on German steel and coal production, and its permitted destinations, had led to the situation of Western European nations with food they wanted to trade in exchange but not being given permission to do so.

-Many restrictions were lifted and West Germany was on the road not only to its Wirtschaftswunder, quick economic recovery, but to becoming a driving force behind European integration.
+Many restrictions were lifted and West Germany was on the road not only to its "Wirtschaftswunder", quick economic recovery, but to becoming a driving force behind European integration.

-A success story of the post-War era with a Nobel Peace Prize awarded to the European Union, "for over six decades contributed to the advancement of peace and reconciliation, democracy and human rights in Europe".
+A success story of the post-War era, with a Nobel Peace Prize awarded to the European Union: "For over six decades contributed to the advancement of peace and reconciliation, democracy and human rights in Europe".